TheNexusAvenger/Nexus-LU-Launcher-Uchu-Docs/Client-Setup.md

 After downloading the client, "Patches" becomes visible on the bottom of the window.
 If you need to modify, update or delete patches for LEGO Universe, you will do it here.
-**For example, if the server project does NOT use TcpUdp, like WLUS, you would uninstall it here.**

 ![launcher-patches](images/launcher-patches.png)